Shivapuri Rural Municipality

 Shivapuri is a Rural municipality located within the Nuwakot District of the Bagmati Province of Nepal.

-The municipality spans 101.5 km2 of area, with a total population of 20,769 according to a 2011 Nepal census.
+The municipality spans 101.5 km2 of area, with a total population of 17,203 according to a 2021 Nepal census.

 On March 10, 2017, the Government of Nepal restructured the local level bodies into 753 new local level structures.

 The previous Talakhu, Chhap, Likhu, Sikre Mahakali, Samundradevi, Sunakhani and Thanapati VDCs were merged to form Shivapuri Rural Municipality.

-Shivapuri is divided into 8 wards, with Likhu declared the administrative center of the rural municipality.
+Shivapuri is divided into 8 wards.